arcus/education_modules/elements_of_maps/elements_of_maps.md

 -->

-# Maps: the Visual Vocabulary of Geospatial Data
+# The Elements of a Map

 <div class = "overview">